Offliners/C-language/README.md

   * IDE : Dev-C++
   * Download : https://sourceforge.net/projects/orwelldevcpp/

-I use annotation in my code to mention some coding skills and concepts.
+I use annotation in my code to mention some coding skills.
 Also, there are introductions in README.md of every unit.
 # Outline
 Unit-1
  * Hello World